 For inquiries related to law enforcement legal process, please contact: lawenforcement@apple.com.
-If you are inquiring regarding the status of a specific subpoena, search warrant, or court order, please do not contact Apple until at least 10 business days after service of your request unless the matter involves imminent harm or threat to life.
+If you are inquiring regarding the status of a specific subpoena, search warrant, or court order, please allow 10 business days after service of your request unless the matter involves imminent harm or threat to life.